uswds/uswds-site/pages/style/color/overview.md

 Use USWDS magic numbers to choose accessible color combinations from any palette and color family.

-#### Avoiding very high contrast with magic number
-Very high contrast, like pure black text on a pure black background, can make your site more difficult to read and understand, especially to people with [Irlen Syndrome](https://irlen.com/what-is-irlen-syndrome/).
-A magic number of `80`–`90` (like `gray 90` text on a `gray warm 5` background) can help make your site more readable — especially if you have lots of detailed text that requires concentration.

 #### Accessible color combination examples

 {:.measure-5}